podrezo/pastebinjs/README.md

 * The ability to upload a post directly instead of pasting it (including drag and drop, ideally)
 * Improve logging (e.g. what is logged, configure where it is stored, etc)
 * Use HTML5 localStorage to store delete passwords and posts created on the client side, for quick history
+* Do something with the expiry timer - currently it is not really used for anything; should clear out expired posts